-From the moment when we can first understand the concept of getting into a relationship with someone, the notion of love seems both desirable and romantic.
+From the moment when we can first understand the concept of getting into a relationship with someone, the notion of love seems both desirable, beautiful and romantic.
+We can't help but smile and think about the perfect person for us, and we strive for perfectionism within our relationships.
+We usually set high standards for love, but sometimes we don't.
 Most of us have that dream about meeting the perfect person, getting married, and then living out the rest of our lives in a picturesque “happy ever after” fashion.
 It seems very easy when we are younger and all we have to do is wait for the moment.

-For some, the issue is not finding people that they can connect with and possibly fall in love with but they may have an issue falling in love in the first place and may feel that they are simply incapable of love fostering a meaningful, intimate connection with someone else.
+For some, the issue is not finding people that they can connect with and possibly fall in love with but they may have an issue falling in love in the first place and may feel that they are simply incapable of feelings of love fostering a meaningful, intimate connection with someone else.
 This may leave people instead wondering, “Why can’t I fall in love?”
+Intimacy and vulnerability can be hard for some people, so let's explore it.

-Fortunately enough, there may be plenty of reasons that are contributing to your inability to love someone back and identification of a problem is the first step in solving it.
-If you feel as though you are unable to love another person, we are going to walk through some of the potential reasons why this may be happening to you and what you will be able to do about it.
+Fortunately enough, there may be plenty of other reasons that are contributing to your inability to love someone back, and identification of a problem is the first step in solving it.
+If you feel as though you are unable to love another person, we are going to walk through some of the potential reasons why this may be happening to you and talk about what you can to do about it at this moment.

 7 Reasons Why You (Or Your Partner) Are Unable To Let Love in